Blossom Upper House

 I want a job I like.

 Occupational Therapy input is embedded within the curriculum in order to build the skills required for independent living and a qualified Occupational Therapist is onsite a minimum of 2 days per week to deliver therapy and integrate therapeutic strategies.
-A physiotherapy programme is delivered daily which is individually tailored for each pupil.
+A physiotherapy programme is individually tailored for each pupil who requires this.
 This is formulated and monitored by a qualified physiotherapist after an individualised assessment.
 The pupils also have structured travel training sessions delivered by the OT team.
 Arts Therapy is offered to pupils as required.

 All pupils follow the Equals Semi-Formal curriculum focusing on functional literacy and maths

 skills alongside essential life skills.
 This is delivered through short highly engaging multi-sensory lessons and is interspersed with frequent opportunities for community interaction.
 Photography and videography is integrated into the curriculum in order to celebrate the pupils' visual strengths and showcase their creativity.
 The curriculum is tailored to each individual pupil in order to harness their unique strengths and is facilitated by the high adult to staff ratio.
-The pupil’s outcomes will be assessed using a bespoke and robust system.
-Assistive technology is overseen by a specialist spLD team.
+The pupil’s outcomes are assessed using a bespoke and robust system (MAPP).
+Assistive technology is overseen by the school's specialist spLD team.